 This Lush bath bomb recipe makes amazing bath bombs – similar to what you can buy at Lush, but for a fraction of the price.
 You do not want to eat these!!
-This recipe and tutorial is for the best bath of your life.
+This recipe and tutorial are for the best bath of your life.

 *This post contains Amazon links.
 As Amazon affiliates, we may earn from qualifying purchases.

-What are Lush Bath Bombs?
+What is Lush Bath Bombs?

 Well, I should say it was my favorite thing to buy.
 Thanks to this copycat recipe, I can make my own for just a fraction of the price!
+These make a great gift to give for birthdays, Christmas, or just because.
+Give the gift of relaxation and calm!

 Ingredients You’ll Need

-- Coarse sea salt
+- Coarse sea salt – Help your skin by using sea salt.

 Bath Bomb Instructions

-- Firmly press the mixture into molds then turn over onto a large cookie sheet to dry.
+- Mold – Firmly press the mixture into molds then turn it over onto a large cookie sheet to dry.
 Sometimes you need to lightly tap the mold to get the bomb to release.
 If the mixture is crumbling when you turn over your molds, try whisking in a little more water.

 It’s All About the Smells!

 One thing that I love about these is that you can customize them to your favorite scents.
 There is no need to go out and buy expensive essential oils.
 The last time we made bath bombs we found these fun Slime oils on Amazon.

 They are skin safe for slime, soap, and bath bombs.
-My kids loved the fun scents like cupcake, cotton candy, and cola.

-However if you prefer essential oils for relaxation or relieving pain, you can definitely use those fragrances instead.
+My kids loved the fun scents like cupcakes, cotton candy, and cola.
+However, if you prefer essential oils for relaxation or relieving pain, you can definitely use those fragrances instead.

 Best Essential Oils to Use for Bath Bombs

 Essential oils work beautifully in bath bombs.
 Think Aromatherapy.
 There are so many oils to choose from, but here are a few we recommend to have on hand when making bath bombs.
-Disclaimer: This is not medical advice.
-It is simply personal opinion and preference.
-Use essential oils with knowledge and caution.
+These are all great options for a relaxing bath time.

-- Peppermint: Headaches, muscle aches, joint pain, stomach pains, and coughs can all be soothed with peppermint.
+- Peppermint – Headaches, muscle aches, joint pain, stomach pains, and coughs can all be soothed with peppermint.

-- Eucalyptus: A bath with eucalyptus is ideal for days you feel a little under the weather or a cold coming on.
+- Eucalyptus – A bath with eucalyptus is ideal for days you feel a little under the weather or a cold coming on.

-- Citrus oils: Oils like wild orange, lime, grapefruit, and lemon tend to boost your mood and promote energy.
+- Citrus oils – Oils like wild orange, lime, grapefruit, and lemon tend to boost your mood and promote energy.
 Perfect for a morning bath!

 Flavor Extract Ideas